Our mission is to make composting accessible to schools everywhere, and to inspire students to reduce their waste.

 “What you do makes a difference, and you have to decide what kind of difference you want to make.”

 We know that it is our generation's responsibility for the climate change crisis at hand.
 Adults around the world are trying to influence kids and teens to become more aware of their environmental impacts, but we knew that it was up to us, as students, to take intiative.
 So we did.

 We aim to make composting accessible to schools across the country.
 We are starting in our hometown, Chicago, and we plan to bring the composting initiative to three other Chicago highschools for the 2018-2019 school year.
-We are developing an e-book based on our knowledge and experience, that student councils can use as a guide to help them bring the student-led composting programs to their own schools.
-In the meanwhile, we are regularly posting articles (here, on our website!), to inspire a younger generation of (near) zero waste lifestyles.
+We are developing an e-book based on our knowledge and experience, that student councils can use as a guide to help them bring the student-led composting program to their own schools.
+In the meanwhile, we are regularly posting articles (here, on our website!), to inspire a younger generation of reduced impact lifestyles.

 If you are interested in bringing a composting initiative to your school, or know someone who might be, feel free to reach out.
 Our goal is to create a big community where everyone can learn about how to reduce their waste, and enjoy it together.